Key Stage 3

 - Religion, peace and conflict

 - Religion, crime and punishment

 - Religion, human rights and social justice

-You will learn how Christians have responded to each of the moral and philosophical issues and will be expected to express and develop your personal viewpoints.
+Students will learn how Christians have responded to each of the moral and philosophical issues and will be expected to express and develop their personal viewpoints.

-You will be taught by a mixture of teacher-led presentations, whole-class discussions, small-group discussions (focused on developing problem-solving skills through the exploration of various case-studies), classroom tests, and watching provocative and stimulating DVDs.
-We engage in 'e-mentoring', supplying resources such as spare DVDs, and responding with students via e-mail.
+Students will be taught by a mixture of teacher-led presentations, whole-class discussions, small-group discussions (focused on developing problem-solving skills through the exploration of various case-studies), classroom tests, and watching provocative and stimulating DVDs.
+We engage in ‘e-mentoring’, supplying resources such as DVDs, and corresponding with students via email.